otagobioinformaticsspringschool/2022-obss-day3/_episodes/05-assembly-QC.md

 ```

 These results act as a proxy to tell us how 'complete' the assembly is.
 Can you find the file containing a summary of the BUSCO results?
 Add the metrics for your assembly to the shared spreadsheet.
 How do the results for your assembly differ from others?
 Why might this be?

+## 03. Plotting coverage

+Another form of evidence of assembly quality can come through plotting the sequence data back against the assembly.
+Spikes in coverage may indicate that repetitive regions have been collapsed by the assembler.
+On the other hand, regions of low coverage may indicate assembly errors that need to be broken.